Monday, 9 November 2015

 So after some digging I found an interesting setting, rules that had a lot of potential and yet another game that quite smartly has opted to use reference / profile cards for their models.
 The latter is something we've been seeing more and more of lately, with games like Pulp City, Shadow Sea, DeepWars, Deadzone and Counterblast (print & play cards) using this tool to make games faster, require less searching through rulebooks and simply putting more complex rules and interactions into a game without vastly lengthening its duration, learning curve and off-time.

 Over the course of its Kickstarter Norsgard pushed three full factions out for production with nearly models for every profile in these warbands.
-So with me finally done assembling the models and an expansion Kickstarter (check it out
+So with me finally done assembling the models and an expansion Kickstarter (check it out HERE) well under way, it is well over due we have a good look at those lovely models!

 THE GAME